jtalib-UM/soil_moisture_regrid_UM/README.md

 * generate_weights_landsea_gridding.py - A python script which bilinearly interpolates soil moisture taking into consideration the treatment of water bodies by the UM.
 * stress_to_SMC.py - A python script which converts soil moisture stress back into soil moisture content.
 This final script outputs the regridded soil moisture which can then be used to produce appropriate ancillary files.

 Additionally, you will need to download ancillary tools.
-These can either be downloaded from here (under bin directory) or extracted straight from Met Office code repository:
+These can either be downloaded from here (```bin```) or extracted straight from Met Office code repository:

 ```bash
 svn checkout --username <username> https://code.metoffice.gov.uk/svn/ancil/ants/tags/0.19.0/bin/